Tommy (1975 film): Filming

 Filming started April 1974 and took place over twelve weeks.
 In his commentary for the 2004 DVD release of the film, Ken Russell stated that the opening and closing outdoor scenes were shot in the Borrowdale valley of the English Lake District, near his own home, the same area that he had used to double for rural Austria and Bohemia in his earlier film Mahler, in which Robert Powell had starred.

 Much of the film was shot on locations around Portsmouth, including the scene near the end of the film featuring the giant "pinballs", which were, in fact, obsolete buoys found in a British Navy yard that were simply sprayed silver and filmed in situ.
 The Bernie's Holiday Camp ballroom sequence was shot inside the Gaiety Theatre on South Parade Pier.
 Exterior shots were filmed at Hilsea Lido (Russell had worked there before making The Boy Friend).
 The Sally Simpson interior sequence was filmed in the Wesley Hall in Fratton Road, Portsmouth.
 The exterior intro sequence to the scene, however, shows Sally Simpson buying a badge and entering South Parade Pier.

 On 11 June 1974, the pier caught fire and was badly damaged while the production was filming there.
 According to Russell, the fire started during the filming of the scene of Ann-Margret and Oliver Reed dancing together during the "Bernie's Holiday Camp" sequence; smoke from the fire can be seen drifting in front of the camera in several shots.
 Russell also used a brief exterior shot of the building fully ablaze during the scenes of the destruction of Tommy's Holiday Camp by his disillusioned followers.

-The Pinball Wizard sequence was shot at the Kings Theatre in Southsea and the two pinball machines used were a 1965 Kings & Queens by Gottlieb, used by Roger Daltrey, and a 1965 Gottlieb Buckaroo, used by Elton John.
-The machines' scoring displays were modified from their originals for the scene to accommodate for large scores.
+The Pinball Wizard sequence was shot at the Kings Theatre in Southsea.
+The two pinball machines used were 1965 Gottlieb models: a "Kings & Queens" played by Roger Daltrey, and a "Buckaroo" played by Elton John.
+The machines' score counters were modified from their originals to allow larger scores.
 Other locations on Portsdown Hill, which overlooks Portsmouth, and local churches were used.
 All Saints in Commercial Road was used for the Sally Simpson wedding scene, whilst the meeting in the same sequence was filmed at the Wesley Hall in Fratton Road.
 The Eyesight to the Blind sequence was filmed at St Andrews Church in Henderson Road in Southsea.
 The other church featured was Warblington Church near Havant in Hampshire.